sindresorhus/got/readme.md

 ##### options.encoding

-Type: `string` or `null`
+Type: `string`, `null`
+Default: `'utf8'`

-Encoding to be used on setEncoding of response data.
+Encoding to be used on `setEncoding` of the response data.
 If null, the body is returned as a Buffer.

 ##### callback(err, data, response)